Types of speed cameras and red light cameras

 Red light cameras

 Red light cameras are cameras located at intersections with traffic lights.
 These cameras take photos of vehicles that fail to stop at red lights.
-The cameras usually attached to a pole or other infrastructure and placed a few meters back from the solid white line, which marks the start of the intersection.
+The cameras are usually attached to a pole or other infrastructure and placed a few meters back from the solid white line, which marks the start of the intersection.

 The photographic detection device is programmed to activate when a vehicle crosses the solid white stop line after the traffic light is red.